dvdpwll/GridMapCreator/README.md

 Elements table.
 The Maps table will have a One-To-Many relationship with User, and Elements will have a One-To-Many relationship with Maps.
 Maps:
-  id: serial primary key
+-id: serial primary key
-  map_name: string
+-map_name: string
-  user_id: reference
+-user_id: reference
 Elements:
-  id: serial primary key
+-id: serial primary key
-  thing: string
+-thing: string
-  order: integer
+-order: integer
-  map_id: reference
+-map_id: reference

 Devolopment:
-  Create the wireframe.
+-Create the wireframe.
-    Start off with a grid of 5x5, go to 10x10 eventually.
+  -Start off with a grid of 5x5, go to 10x10 eventually.
-  Create the database using rails
+-Create the database using rails
-    Make a user(rails makes this)
+  -Make a user(rails makes this)
-    Make a maps table
+  -Make a maps table
-  Create ajax for user
+-Create ajax for user
-  Create logic for clicking on the grid
+-Create logic for clicking on the grid
-  Create ajax for maps
+-Create ajax for maps
-  Include graphics for grid (trees, rocks, grass) Clean up code and make pretty
+-Include graphics for grid (trees, rocks, grass) -Clean up code and make pretty

 Thing to change in the future:
-  Search for other people's maps
+-Search for other people's maps
-  Rate other people's maps
+-Rate other people's maps
-  Include a dropdown selector for types for terrain
+-Include a dropdown selector for types for terrain -grass
-    -grass
   -sand
   -cave
   -buildings
   -monsters
-  Convert to a pdf so that you can print it.
+-Convert to a pdf so that you can print it.
-    (maybe you don't have to convert to pdf to make it printable.)
+  -(maybe you don't have to convert to pdf to make it printable.)
-  Variable map sizes
+-Variable map sizes
-    Independently variable lengths and widths
+  -Independently variable lengths and widths
-  Generate a random map
+-Generate a random map

 Wireframes: https://wireframe.cc/trdNcg

 User Stories:
-  As a user I want to save my maps so that I can come back to it later.
+-As a user I want to save my maps so that I can come back to it later.
-  As a user I want lots of options for things to put on my board.
+-As a user I want lots of options for things to put on my board.
-  As a user I want name my maps
+-As a user I want name my maps
-  As a user I want to see all of my maps
+-As a user I want to see all of my maps
-  As an admin I want to only prevent others from accessing other people's maps.
+-As an admin I want to only prevent others from accessing other people's maps.
-  As an admin I want to remove a user.
+-As an admin I want to remove a user.
-  As an admin I want users to be able to change their password.
+-As an admin I want users to be able to change their password.
-  As an admin I want the SPA to communicate to a server.
+-As an admin I want the SPA to communicate to a server.